-Kids of all ages will love decorating these cardboard Valentines cookies with paint for icing and sprinkles made from yarn, pipe cleaners and paper confetti.
-Great creative Valentines craft for preschoolers right through to tweens.
+Kids will love decorating these cardboard Valentines cookies with paint for icing and sprinkles made from yarn, pipe cleaners and paper confetti.
+It’s a fun and creative process, and the results look good enough to eat.

 Oh my gosh!
 We had so much fun making these cardboard Valentines cookies today!
 The girls who made them were 9, 12 and 13, so if you have older kids or an after-school program, this activity will be a huge hit with your gang.
 If you have younger kids, go for it.
 They’ll love it too.